Table Of Contents

 Work through three questions:

-From there, growth comes from increasing budget on profitable campaigns, adding upsells and bundles, improving creative, expanding to new audiences, retargeting past visitors, and building loyalty so customers buy again.
+Growth from there comes from increasing budget on profitable campaigns, adding upsells and bundles, improving creative, expanding to new audiences, retargeting past visitors, and building loyalty so customers buy again.
+Bloom surfaces profit by product, country, and campaign automatically so the scale-or-cut call is based on what you keep, not what shows up in the ad dashboard.

 Final Thoughts

 Building a profitable Shopify store from scratch isn't an overnight win.
-It's a sequence: pick a niche with real demand and margin, source products that clear their costs, build a store people trust, market in a way that pays for itself, plan for the hidden costs, and track the numbers that map to profit.
+It's a sequence: pick a niche with real demand and margin, source products that clear their real costs, build a store people trust, market in a way that pays for itself, plan for the hidden costs, and track the numbers that map to profit.

 Frequently Asked Questions